 The Career Management Center participates in many interview forums and career fairs throughout the year.
 Many of these events are an excellent way for our employer partners to identify and interview candidates from a variety of top programs at one time.
-Companies participating in an interview forum will have the opportunity to engage in formal interviewing with pre-selected candidates, without the time and expense of traveling to each of the schools individually.
-Please see below for more information and contact email@example.com or your Corporate Account Manager to inquire about registration.
+Companies participating in an interview forum will have the opportunity to engage in formal interviewing with pre-selected candidates, without the time and expense of travelling to each of the schools individually.
+Please see below for more information and contact email@example.com or your sector manager to inquire about registration.

 Carolina MBA Connection

 The Carolina MBA Connection Career Fair occurs annually in late February or early March.
-Duke partners with the MBA programs from UNC's Kenan-Flagler Business School, Wake Forest University's Babcock Graduate School of Management, and NC State University's Jenkins Graduate School of Management for the Carolina MBA Connection career fair.
-First- and second-year fulltime and executive MBA students attend and are interested in summer internships or fulltime employment.
+Duke partners with the MBA programs from UNC's Kenan-Flagler Business School, Wake Forest University's Babcock Graduate School of Management, and NC State University's Jenkins Graduate School of Management for the Carolina MBA Connection Career Fair.
+First and second year full-time and Executive MBA students attend and are interested in summer internships and full-time employment.

-SEMBASIF is a partnership of six top-tier southeastern MBA programs and occurs annually in late March.
-Hosted in Atlanta, GA, the event allows employers to formally interview pre-selected candidates without the time and expense of traveling to each of the six schools individually.
+SXSE is a partnership of six top-tier southeastern MBA programs and occurs annually in late March.
+Hosted in Atlanta, GA, the event allows employers to formally interview pre-selected candidates without the time and expense of travelling to the six schools individually.

 The Day in the Bay: West Coast Interview Forum

-The Day in the Bay: West Coast Interview Forum takes place in the San Francisco, CA, bay area each year.
-Attendees include students from Fuqua and other top-tier MBA programs based in the eastern U.S. The event provides employers on the West Coast the opportunity to connect and interview students whose career search is geographically focused on the West Coast.
+The Day in the Bay: West Coast Interview Forum takes place in the San Francisco Bay Area.
+Attendees include students from Fuqua and other top-tier MBA programs based in the eastern U.S. The event provides employers on the West Coast an opportunity to connect and interview students whose career search is geographically focused on the West Coast.

 Just-In-Time Career Fair

-The Just-in-Time Career Fair is a great opportunity to identify candidates for the most pressing fulltime openings.
-This fair provides access to a candidate pool comprised of Duke University's best and brightest seniors and graduate students who possess the wide variety of functional skill sets, academic preparation, and professional experiences necessary to meet many employers' recruiting needs.
+The Just-in-Time Career Fair provides an opportunity to identify candidates for the most pressing full-time openings.
+This fair provides access to a candidate pool comprised of Duke University's best and brightest seniors and graduate students who possess a wide variety of functional skill sets, academic preparation, and professional experiences necessary to meet many employers' recruiting needs.

-Employers interested in participating in one or more of these career fairs or interview forum, please contact firstname.lastname@example.org or your Corporate Account Manager.
+Employers interested in participating in one or more of these career fairs or interview forums, please contact firstname.lastname@example.org or your sector manager.